Amanda Rose Riley has a special way of cutting through the noise of everyday life with her music.

 Armed with her guitar and the desire to touch the lives of her listeners through her songs, Amanda has just released a full-bodied new album, her first in studio.
 Through these lyrics and melodies, she hopes to speak to her audience in a similar way as how her favorite artists have influenced her.
 “The idea of making people feel something and having a positive impact on them is the number one motivation that keeps me going,” she says.
 “Honestly when I daydream about ‘success,’ instead of picturing money and huge gigs, I’m always imagining the connections I will have with people.
 I see how much my favorite songwriters have inspired me and the people I know in so many ways: listening to those songs is cathartic, we get the words tattooed on us… it changes our lives.
 I think seeing and experiencing that kind of power that a song can have is what inspired me to make music the most, out of everything.”

 Secrets I Told to a Sound Hole, recorded at Portrait Recording Studios in Pompton Plains, New Jersey, harnesses Amanda’s blossoming signature style and puts it on full display for listeners everywhere.
-Comforting and calming while embodying a lighthearted spirit that shines through in her lyrics and melodies, it is an insightful collection that draws on the experiences she has lived on her musical journey so far, a journey that has taken her on the seas two years in a row aboard the Flogging Molly Cruise, to the stage at Asbury Park’s famed Stone Pony, and that has allowed her to perform with one of her biggest artistic inspirations, Frank Turner.
+Comforting and calming while embodying a lighthearted spirit that shines through in her lyrics and melodies, it is an insightful collection that draws on the experiences she has lived on her musical journey so far, a journey that has taken her on the seas three years in a row aboard the Flogging Molly Cruise, to the stage at Asbury Park’s famed Stone Pony, and that has allowed her to perform with one of her biggest artistic inspirations, Frank Turner.

 “It’s an album about music, and specifically it’s mostly about this journey I’m on, and have been on,” Amanda says about Secrets I Told to a Sound Hole.
 “I just kept writing song after song about music and about following that dream, and I couldn’t stop…When I had all the songs, I was amazed by how many different insights I had inside me about music and following a difficult dream, and how much I had needed to share them without knowing it.”